KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/architecture.md

 ---
 ![Architecture part 5](../../img/arch6.png)
 *The PressureSuite Cloud WebApp and the API are protected with state-of-the art security measures.
-Azure Active Directory handles the Authentication.
+Azure Active Directory (Microsoft Entra ID) handles the Authentication.
 For a registration you have to enter a user name and an Email-Address.
-KELLER will never have access to your password as it is stored by Azure Active Directory.
+KELLER will never have access to your password as it is stored by Azure Active Directory (Microsoft Entra ID).
 It is possible to reset the password.*

 *Authorization: The PressureSuite Cloud allows multiple users per group.
 And multiple devices per group.
 Each user has either Read- or Read-Write-rights.
 Only users with write rights can change settings.
 All users can view and export all data of all devices of the assigned group.*